Draggie306/CheatSheets/GCSE/source/Computer Science Paper 1&2 Cheat Sheet.md

 Code written must also be maintainable in the future.
 There are several ways of ensuring this.

 - Subroutines.
 These are parts of the main program.
 If one part of the program needs to be changed, it can be in the subroutine which is called, so other parts of the code are not affected by changes.
 Also, it can reduce the amount of clutter in code as if something needs to happen multiple times, code can just link back to a pre-existing subroutine.
-> In BaguetteBot, whenever someone generates coins in the server, one subroutine takes care of this, instead of it being defined how to exactly add a coin whenever someone asks for their balance, joins voice chat, sends a message, etc. Type .coins to use it in Baguette Brigaders!
+> In BaguetteBot, whenever someone generates coins in a Discord server, one subroutine takes care of this, instead of it being defined how to exactly add a coin whenever someone asks for their balance, joins voice chat, sends a message, etc. Type `/coins` to use it in Baguette Brigaders!
 - Naming conventions.
 There is a set of rules you should follow when naming variables and subroutines.
 For example naming something `x` doesn't really tell you what it does, whereas `value_inputted` will.
 (I'm very guilty of this!)
 - Indentation.
 Essential for legibility, indentation also defines if statements and more.
 It also makes it easier to read what parts of the program does, as indented levels show that everything on that indent is as a result of something previously.
 - Commenting.
 Helps people read your code and helps you come back to work on it later.
 Denoted by either `#`, `"""` or `//`, depending on the language.
 The first two are for Pythion.